Pedagogical models and approaches

 Problem-based learning, PBL

-In problem-based learning:
+Key features of problem-based learning:

-• the focus is on the student
+• The focus is on the student.

 Barrett, T. & Cashman, D. (Eds) (2010) A Practitioners’ Guide to Enquiry and Problem-based Learning.
 Dublin: UCD Teaching and Learning.